 Answering these questions can not only attract the right customers.
 It can also give the customers who don’t mind either way predictability about what to expect by using your services.
-Also, does this apply to staff only or staff and customers?

 That said if you can accept online payments for services, invoices or earnest money, be sure to list that.
-Some examples might be: